0bl1v/Solix/README.md

 > [!INFO]
-> This WindUI was not inspired by, and the name has nothing to do with UI Frameworks
+> **Note:** This WindUI was not inspired by any UI frameworks, and the name has no relation to them.

+---

 ![Solix UI](https://raw.githubusercontent.com/0bl1v/Solix/refs/heads/main/images/thumbnail.png)